-A deferred income tax asset of USD 2,430,163 (2020: USD 485,504) has not been recognised in respect of tax losses carried forward as the directors consider that it is not probable that future taxable profits will be available against which the unused tax losses can be utilised.
+A deferred income tax asset of USD 1,602,697 (2021: USD 2,430,163) has not been recognised in respect of tax losses carried forward as the directors consider that it is not probable that future taxable profits will be available against which the unused tax losses can be utilised.

-15. RELATED PARTY TRANSACTIONS
+14. RELATED PARTY TRANSACTIONS

-During the year ended 31 December 2021, the Company transacted with related parties.
+The Company transacted with related parties.
 Details of the nature, volume of transactions and the balances are as follows: